How to Fix – Exchange Database (.EDB file) size grown too big

-The Exchange server EDB files will automatically grow in size as the data within the EDB files will increases.
-However, the Exchange EDB files will never compress if the data is removed from them, in fact the free space will be taken over by white spaces thereafter.
+The Exchange server EDB files will automatically grow in size as the data within the EDB files increases.
+However, the Exchange EDB files will never compress if the data is removed from them; in fact, the free space will be taken over by white spaces thereafter.

-Different ways to handle oversized Exchange EDB file
+Different ways to handle oversized Exchange EDB files

-- Create New Mailbox Database and transfer all data from the older mailbox to the newer Mailbox
+• Create a New Mailbox Database and transfer all data from the older mailbox to the newer Mailbox

 Solution #1: Move Mailbox Database using Exchange Management Console

-EMC – Exchange Management Console can be used to dismount database and simple select the Mailbox, then right click on it and then select Dismount Database option.
-Follow the below steps:
+EMC – Exchange Management Console can be used to dismount the database and simply select the Mailbox, then right-click on it and then the Dismount Database option.
+Follow the steps below:

-- After that select the mailbox that needs to be moved, then right click on it and select Move Database Path.
+2. After that, select the mailbox that needs to be moved, then right-click on it and select Move Database Path.

-- After that you see Move Database Path window, provide new location for data files and log files.
+3. After that, you see the Move Database Path window, provide a new location for data files and log files.
 Then, click on Move to continue with the process to reduce the file size.

-- And the, a message box will appear alerting that the database must be dismounted temporarily for accomplishing Move database operation.
+4. And a message box will appear, alerting that the database must be dismounted temporarily to accomplish the Move database operation.
 Click on Yes to continue the procedure.

-If you want to determine the size of Exchange EDB file and the existing white spaces then execute the commands in EMS (Exchange Management Shell) and once the file size is detected, you can compress it by executing Eseutil for defragging the mailbox.
-See below in detailed:
+If you want to determine the size of the Exchange EDB file and the existing white spaces, then execute the commands in EMS (Exchange Management Shell), and once the file size is detected, you can compress it by executing Eseutil for defragging the mailbox.
+See below in detail:

 Solution# 2: Run Eseutil to Defrag EDB Mailboxes via Exchange Management Shell

-If you wish to shrink the exchange EDB file which is keep growing to large, then there are few pre-requisites that must be fulfilled beforehand.
+If you wish to shrink the Exchange EDB file, which is keeping growing too large, then there are a few prerequisites that must be fulfilled beforehand.

-- The database must be dismounted before initiating the defrag procedure.
-While defragging is in process, users would not be able to access their emails.
+• The database must be dismounted before initiating the defrag procedure.
+While defragging is in process, users will not be able to access their emails.

-- During the process, a new file will be created; however, the old file along with the new file as well as the temporary file generated by Eseutil will also exist on system.
-Ensure that enough storage space must exist on drive to enable defragmentation procedure to perform successfully.
-However, If enough storage space doesn’t exist on hard drive, different location can be specified while executing Eseutil command.
+• During the process, a new file will be created; however, the old file, along with the new file as well as the temporary file generated by Eseutil, will also exist on the system.
+Ensure that enough storage space exists on the drive to enable the defragmentation procedure to perform successfully.
+However, If enough storage space doesn’t exist on the hard drive, a different location can be specified while executing the Eseutil command.

 Defrag Procedure

-- You need to launch Exchange Management Shell and then execute the following command to dismount Mailbox database:
+1. You need to launch Exchange Management Shell and then execute the following command to dismount the Mailbox database:

 “C:\ Windows\ system32>cd D:\ Mailbox\ ‘database name’”